9QIX/Google-Cybersecurity-Certification-Notes/VIII. Put It to Work - Prepare for Cybersecurity Jobs/Week 3/III. Visual communication using a dashboard.md

 - **Conclusion:**
 	- Significance: Visual stories help convey information to stakeholders in a meaningful way.
 	- Impact: Promotes understanding of security issues within the organization and aids decision-makers in addressing risks.

+# Juliana’s story: Effective communication

+Throughout this course, you’ve been following the story of Juliana Soto.
+Juliana was recently hired as a cybersecurity analyst by Right-On-Time Payment Solutions, a payment processing company that handles sensitive customer information.
+In [the reading about attention to detail](https://www.coursera.org/learn/prepare-for-cybersecurity-jobs/supplement/Wqjc4/julianas-story-attention-to-detail), Juliana had to deal with two different types of security incidents, and she used her company’s escalation policy to properly escalate the two incidents.
+Now you will review how Juliana handled communication with stakeholders after escalating the incidents.

+## Communicating with stakeholders after an incident

+Days after escalating the two incidents, Juliana’s manager asks her to communicate information about the incidents to stakeholders.

+### **Communicating about incident #1**

+One of the incidents dealt with an employee being locked out of their account due to multiple failed login attempts.
+Juliana’s manager was recently asked to provide a report that reviews how many departments have experienced locked employee accounts due to failed login attempts over the last month.
+The security team shared data that details the number of locked employee accounts due to multiple failed login attempts from five different departments.

+Juliana’s manager will report the information to the senior executives of each of the five departments.
+The manager asks Juliana to display the data in a way that communicates the incident clearly to these stakeholders.
+For this task, Juliana decides to put together a visual dashboard to represent the data because the communication is primarily focused on numbers.
+Her dashboard will use charts and graphs to relay important information, like the number of  employees who have been locked out of their accounts in the last month.
+Juliana's visual dashboard makes it easier for the high-level stakeholders to review incident #1 and determine a course of action.

+### **Communicating about incident #2**

+Juliana’s manager has also been informed that the Chief Information Security Officer (CISO) wants more information about what took place during the second incident, which involved an attacker almost compromising a system that stores customers’ private data.
+This communication will include a more detailed report that establishes what processes and procedures worked well during attackers' attempts to compromise the system and what processes and procedures might need to be revised.
+Because this is a more detailed communication, Juliana decides to put together a detailed document with timelines that clearly explain what happened.
+The document also includes her thoughts on what the security team, data owners, and data processors could have done differently to protect the system in question.
+She shares the report with her manager so they can review it.

+## Key takeaways

+Communications for stakeholders should always be focused on what matters to them most.
+Some stakeholders will be more focused on the data and numbers, and other stakeholders will be more focused on how policies and procedures are working to prevent cyber attacks.
+Recognizing what’s important to each stakeholder will help an analyst decide what method of communication is best to use.